MalinHelo/containerizedMathApp/README.md

     docker stop math-container
     ```
 ### Docker
-In Docker Desktop you can check if the images and containers exits.
+In Docker Desktop you can check if the images and containers exsits.
 It's also a good idea to check        the logs.